-8. Subsection (h) (which permits rejection only if the lease violates a prior recorded mortgage/assignment of rents or if the lease is a "sweetheart lease" that took effect while the mortgagor was in default) is based on Restatement (Third) of Property - Mortgages § 4.4(b),
+5. Subsection (h) (which permits rejection only if the lease violates a prior recorded mortgage/assignment of rents or if the lease is a "sweetheart lease" that took effect while the mortgagor was in default) is based on Restatement (Third) of Property - Mortgages § 4.4(b), (c).
+It would not permit the receiver to reject an otherwise valid lease simply because the lease currently bore a below-market rent.

-1 (c).
-It would not permit the receiver to reject an otherwise valid lease simply because the lease 2 currently bore a below-market rent.
-3 4 9.
-It is customary for many commercial lenders to enter into subordination, nondisturbance 5 and attornment (SNDA) agreements with tenants under commercial leases.
-Subsection (i) 6 provides that a receiver cannot reject a lease if the rejection would violate the terms of an 7 enforceable SNDA agreement.
-One commenter at the Annual Meeting suggested that the 8 meaning of the term "nondisturbance agreement" in subsection (i) was not self-evident.
-9 Therefore, subsection (i) has been modified-not to make a substantive change, but merely to 10 provide a more descriptive explanation of the effect of a nondisturbance agreement.
-11 12 Consistent with the Committee's instructions at the September 2013 meeting, subsection 13 (i) also provides that a receiver may not reject a lease for one year or less entered into in good 14 faith by a residential tenant so long as the tenant is not in default.
-The "one year or less" 15 language is bracketed, to flag for the Committee's discussion whether to remove good-faith 16 residential leases from the receiver's rejection authority regardless of their duration.
-17 SECTION 18.
+6. It is customary for many commercial lenders to enter into subordination, nondisturbance and attornment (SNDA) agreements with tenants under commercial leases.
+Subsection (i) provides that a receiver cannot reject a lease if the rejection would violate the terms of an enforceable SNDA agreement.

+Consistent with the Committee's instructions at the September 2013 meeting, subsection (i) also provides that a receiver may not reject a lease for one year or less entered into in good faith by a residential tenant so long as the tenant is not in default.
+The "one year or less" language is bracketed, to flag for the Committee's discussion whether to remove good-faith residential leases from the receiver's rejection authority regardless of their duration.

+SECTION 18.
 IMMUNITY OF RECEIVER.

-18 19 (a) A receiver is entitled to all defenses and immunities provided at common law, in 20 equity, or by law of this state other than this [act] for an act or omission within the scope of the 21 receiver's appointment.
-22 (b) A receiver may be sued for an act, omission, or transaction in administering 23 receivership property only with approval, after notice and a hearing, of the court that appointed 24 the receiver.
-25 Reporter's Notes 26 As an officer of the appointing court, a receiver is shielded by judicial immunity for 1.
-27 actions performed under the lawful authority of the appointment order.
-As explained in the leading treatise: 28
+(a) A receiver is entitled to all defenses and immunities provided at common law, in equity, or by law of this state other than this [act] for an act or omission within the scope of the

+- 1 receiver's appointment. - 2 (b) A receiver may be sued for an act, omission, or transaction in administering - 3 receivership property only with approval, after notice and a hearing, of the court that appointed - 4 the receiver.

+1. As an officer of the appointing court, a receiver is shielded by judicial immunity for actions performed under the lawful authority of the appointment order.
+As explained in the leading treatise:

 On the highest grounds of necessity and public policy judges cannot be held liable for acts done by them in their judicial capacity....
 It follows that courts managing property through a receiver cannot be held liable as courts for imperfect management.
 Officers of the courts, such as sheriffs, constables, receivers and other officers, who act in obedience to the lawful mandate of the court or in obedience to lawful process of any sort, are protected or privileged in respect to acts done under such lawful authority.
-[2] Clark on Receivers, § 388, at 648 (3d ed.
+[2 Clark on Receivers, § 388, at 648 (3d ed.
 1959).]